 Racing in the F1V and F1E classes are done in 3 runs, which are to be held over separate days at European and World Championships.
-A 5 minute preparation time is given to each competitor before his actual run.
+A 5 minute run time is given to each competitor for his actual run.

 Within the 5 minutes each competitor has, starting as he steps on the platform, he can make as many attempts as he wishes.
+Run time starts at the signal given by the Platform Judge.
 After the end of a run the Platform Judge will summon the next competitor to the platform as soon as possible.
-The competitor or his helper have to clearly show the start of the run by raising hand.
-Within his run time, repairs to the boat are allowed with the exception of motor changes or recharging or changing batteries.
-In the F1V class, refueling is allowed only from a fuel bottle that was on the platform at the moment the run started.
-The time does not stop for refueling.
-Race time starts at the signal given by the Platform Judge.
+The competitor or his helper have to clearly show the start of the trial by raising hand.
+An attempt can be started at the signal given by the Platform Judge.
+Within the run time, repairs to the boat are allowed with the exception of motor changes or recharging or changing batteries.
+In the F1V class, refuelling is allowed only from a fuel bottle that was on the platform at the moment the run started.
+The time does not stop for refuelling.
 Changes or repairs to a boat during a run cannot be such, the boat does not meet the class specifications.

-Recuperation of a dead boat during a run is allowed, the race time is not stopped during recuperation.
+Recovery of a dead boat during a run is allowed, the run time is not stopped during recovery.